volodymyrhudyma/blog/content/blog/2020-09-11-unit-testing-in-react-applications.md

 * `Input` component should be rendered
 * `Button` component should be rendered
 * By default, we do not show any `Item` components
-* `fetchUsers` function should be called after the click on `Button` if the user has not provided any `query`
+* `fetchUsers` function should be called after clicking on the `Button` if the user has not provided any `query`
-* `fetchUsers` function should be called with a `query` as an argument after the click on `Button` if the user has provided it
+* `fetchUsers` function should be called with a `query` as an argument after clicking on the `Button` if the user has provided it
-* Proper number of `Item` components with proper data should be rendered after we perform a search
+* The correct number of `Item` components with the correct data should be displayed after performing a search

 ```tsx
 import React from 'react';